gonzo-soc/react-baikal-calculator/README.md

 Your app is ready to be deployed!

 ### `demo`
-To launch demo launch the following link: https://calc-taptima.voodoopages.net
+To run the demo follow the link: https://calc-taptima.voodoopages.net